Related parties — state-integrated schools

 Include only the transactions that apply to your school.

 The proprietor provides religious instruction to pupils of the school.
-This service is provided free of charge in accordance with the Private Schools Conditional Integration Act 1975.
+This service is provided free of charge in accordance with the Education Act 1989.

 The proprietor provides religious instruction to pupils of the school.
 The board paid the proprietor $......... for this service during 201X.
-The payment by the board was unlawful under section 69(2) of the Private Schools Conditional Integration Act 1975, which prohibits boards paying the salaries of people employed by the proprietors to provide religious instruction.
+The payment by the board was unlawful under section 470(3) of the Education Act 1989, which prohibits boards paying the salaries of people employed by the proprietors to provide religious instruction.
 The board is taking steps to recover the funds.

 Under an agency agreement the proprietor collected [describe the locally raised funds collected] on behalf of the board.
 This service was provided free of charge.